mui/material-ui/docs/pages/blog/masonry-post.md

 ---
+title: The Journey of Developing MUI Masonry Component
-description: The development process of MUI Masonry
+description: The development process of MUI Masonry Component
+date: 2021-09-17T00:00:00.000Z
+authors: ['bennyjoo"]
+card: true
 ---

 # The Journey of Developing MUI Masonry Component